LewisDyer/StochasticGames/timelog.md

 09/03/21 | 1.5 hours | Supervisor meeting + minutes.
 Reviewed feedback on remainder of background section, implemented revisions and sent to local files.
 Still need to add MDPs reference to Zotero.
 10/03/21 | 1.5 hours | Added probabilistic reachability in MDPs, defined value iteration - setting up preliminary information for adversary generation...
 Also added MDPs reference to Zotero
 11/03/21 | 1.5 hours | Added nondet strategy for choosing number of dice, refined some statistical model checking results.
 Sent over shell file with required models to run
+14/03/21 | 2.5 hours | Added section on adversary generation, will add work on reward-based adversary generation but probably keep it brief.